Kairixir/delta-task/README.md

 curl --resolve "hello-world.delta:80:127.0.0.1" -i http://hello-world.delta
 ```

+## Comments

-## I am pushing straight to master and using a lot of comments
+### I am pushing straight to master and using a lot of comments

 I see this as a mistake, but it is time efficient.
 I prefer to use branches and
 PRs for code changes and then squash all the commits into one with sensible
 message to not pollute the main's commit history.
 I would never do this on
 established codebase or on a project I plan to scale.

+### Caching

+The caching of the build process is terribly optimized.
+For production pipeline
+I would focus much more time on this.
+For example container rebuilding, common
+cache for Docker layers, rebuilding Go code efficiently with respect to what
+Go compiler allows, etc.

+I intentionally skip it due to time requirements for efficient solution.

 ## Sources